General Library Information

 The Evergreen State College contracts with publishers and vendors to provide access to a number of electronic resources (databases, abstracts, ejournals, ebooks, full-text, etc.).

 In addition to paying for these resources, the Library negotiates license agreements that stipulate how and by whom they may be used.
 If licensing terms are violated by anyone, licensors usually have the right to temporarily or permanently suspend access for the entire college community.
-You can help prevent problems by following the "do's and don'ts" and avoiding improper use.
+You can help prevent problems by avoiding improper use.

 Posting Materials Electronically